deolaya1318/Piezoresistividad/README.md

-Descriptive statistics of piezoresistivity data produced at the Nanomaterials Laboratory for the PhD project.
+Statistics through linear regressions of piezoresistivity data produced at the Nanomaterials Laboratory for the PhD project.